-They must also sign on the back of the POST form, where indicated.
+This person should also sign on the back of the POST form, where indicated.

-A doctor, nurse or physician assistant MUST still read and sign the form to make sure the orders are reasonable and medically appropriate.
+Adoctor, advanced practice registered nurse or physician assistant MUST still read and sign the form to make sure the orders are reasonable and medically appropriate.

-Can a POST form be filled out or canceled without telling me or my representative?
+Can a POST form be filled out or canceled without telling me or my representative/proxy?